Home > Departments > Science

 At Secondary Two, students carry out inquiry approaches in the topics of kinematics and electricity by using laboratory equipment and ICT tools.

 They are also given real-world problems that integrate Science with Ethics to facilitate their learning in applying ethical principles to scientific contexts.

-• Develop inquiry skills through developing skills such as gathering data from all senses, possessing attitudes of curiosity, posing questions and hypothesis, as well and communicating with clarity and precision
+• Develop inquiry skills through developing skills such as gathering data with all senses, possessing attitudes of curiosity, posing questions and creating hypothesis, as well as communicating with clarity and precision

-• Build up a strong foundation in scientific literacy and help students understand the science behind issues happening in the world, and be able to make informed decisions based on scientific knowledge and evidence in the future
+• Build up a strong foundation in scientific literacy and help students understand the science behind issues happening in the world.
+They should be able to make informed decisions based on scientific knowledge and evidence in the future